Multi Masking Skincare for Adult Acne

 And remember, exfoliation suited to your skin type makes masks work better !

-Extra Tip : Massage ice into blemished areas after washing and before masking!
+Extra Tip : Gently tap ice onto blemished areas after washing and before masking!
 Remember, don’t rub ice too long in one place, or you’ll cause a burn.

-I feel I should add that it can also help to use a different mask all over your skin each day, rotating each of them.
-I have a client whose combination skin made a draMATic improvement when she started rotating between three masks every day, gel, crème and clay, like Monday clay, Tuesday gel, Wednesday crème, etc., 10 minutes each morning after washing, goes and does dishes or chooses her clothes for the day during those 10 minutes, and then jumps in the shower and rinses everything off.
+A great alternative to messing with different masks on different parts of the face, is to use a different mask all over your skin each day, but rotating them.
+I have a client whose combination skin made a draMATic improvement when she started rotating between three masks every day, gel, crème and clay, like Monday clay, Tuesday gel, Wednesday crème, etc., for 10 minutes each morning.
+While the mask is on, she goes and does dishes or chooses her clothes for the day, etc, and then jumps in the shower and rinses everything off.
 Another client uses a different mask depending on what her skin is doing on any particular day, because she travels so much, as many of my clients do.

 Take a look at this video from Acne Whisperer TV on how best to apply a mask!

 Your acne problem has a source, and clearing your skin requires finding that source and either eliminating it or healing it.
-You can start that right now by filling out my Eval by Email® Online Skincare Consultation Form created specially for ages Gen-X to Baby Boom!
+You can start that right now by checking out my Eval by Email® Adult Acne Clearing Program created specially for ages Gen-Y to Baby Boom!

 Virtual Skincare Coaching for Adult Acne Eval by Email